codename-gadget/gadget/docs/webgl.programprops.ubos.md

 ## ProgramProps.ubos property

-Buffers to use as UBOs instead of new creating program specific ones.
+Existing buffers to be (re)used as UBOs.
+Every UBO defined in the introspection and not present in this list is considered program specific and will be automatically created.

 <b>Signature:</b>

 ```typescript
 ubos?: O;
 ```

+## Remarks

+Members will not be accessible via the programs `ubo` property.